macroing/OpenRC/README.md

 * Lights such as point lights.
 * Textures such as normal color textures.
 * Texture mapping such as spherical texture mapping.
+* A simple camera for walking around in the scene.

 **Note** More supported shapes, lights, textures and texture mapping algorithms may very well be added in the future.
+The simple camera may be updated to support walking- and looking around like in an FPS-game.

 Supported Controls
 ------------------